Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: The Model

 All the charged fermions, i.e., quarks and charged leptons, acquire their masses by diagonalizing $6\times 6$ matrices through a universal seesaw mechanism.
 Three light eigenstates among the six eigenstates are identified as the three SM states.

 The up quarks acquire their masses from the following mass matrix

 in the $\left(u,U\right)$ basis.
 This matrix is diagonalized by the following bi-unitary transformation:

-with $U_{uL}$ and $U_{uR}$ being the left and right-handed rotation matrices, respectively.
-The down quarks also acquire their masses in the same way.
-For simplicity, we choose the $Y_{uL/R}$ and $Y_{dR}$ to be diagonal and keep only $Y_{dL}$ to be off-diagonal so as to generate the correct CKM mixing matrix for the SM quarks.
+where $U_{uL}$ and $U_{uR}$ are $6\times6$ unitary matrices transforming the left-handed and right-handed fermions from the gauge basis to their mass basis.
+The down quarks also acquire their masses through the seesaw mechanism, where the corresponding matrices are $U_{dL}$ and $U_{dR}$.
+For simplicity, we choose the $Y_{uL/R}$ and $Y_{dR}$ to be diagonal and keep only $Y_{dL}$ to be off-diagonal so as to generate the correct\\ Cabibbo–Kobayashi–Maskawa (CKM) mixing matrix for the SM quarks.
 The $6\times 6$ mixing matrix

-contains the SM CKM matrix in the top-left (bottom-right) $3\times3$ block if mass eigenvalues are arranged in ascending (descending) order.
-The mixing between the SM light quarks and the heavy quarks is negligible except the top quark as it is heavy.
+contains the SM CKM matrix in the {\em top-left} ({\em bottom-right}) $3\times3$ block if mass eigenvalues are arranged in ascending (descending) order.
+The mixing between the SM light quarks and the heavy quarks is negligible except for the top quark as it is heavy.

 The charged leptons acquire their masses from the following $6\times 6$ mass matrix: